Content on this page was generated by AI and has not been manually reviewed.

 Edge’s built-in privacy features and how a VPN complements them

 Microsoft Edge includes several privacy-oriented features, including Tracking Prevention with Strict, Balanced, and Basic modes and InPrivate browsing.
 A VPN adds another layer of security by encrypting traffic end-to-end and masking your IP from the sites you visit, which can prevent some forms of tracking and profiling beyond what Edge provides alone.
+Free vpn on edge: how to use free VPN extensions in Microsoft Edge, top options, safety tips, and when to upgrade 2026

 • DNS privacy: A VPN can prevent DNS leakage by routing DNS requests through the VPN tunnel, reducing the chance that your ISP or a public network logs your queries.